-An RSL/Booker Prize Foundation Masterclass with Adam Foulds on fiction that incorporates real people’s lives, or ‘bio-fiction’.
+Adam Foulds gave a masterclass on fiction that incorporates real people’s lives, or ‘bio-fiction’ at Somerset House.

 - Research your subject thoroughly, through biographies, letters and diaries.
 Clarify your thinking about them, about what the story is that you have to tell.